The Science of Demolishing a Building

 - Safety measures: Site workers, supervisors, operators, and engineers are advised of potential hazards such as flammable materials and exposure to noise and dust.
 The demolition company must also secure the proper permits.

 The next step is to select the safest and most efficient demolition method that stays within budget.
 Not all demolitions end in explosions — methods can range from devastating blasts to non-explosive piece-by-piece removals.
-Some include implosions, excavators, wrecking balls, and selective demolition.
+Some include implosions, excavators, wrecking balls, bulldozers, and selective demolition.

 Implosion is by far the most impressive method of demolishing a building.
 However, due to their specialized nature, implosions are used in less than 1% of demolition projects.
 Implosion is the process of using explosives to knock out a building’s main supports, causing the building to collapse from the inside out.